tuned-org-uk/tauformer/ADVANTAGES.md

 If you want, the next step is to:

 - finalize and integrate `lambdas_from_heads_sparse_csr` into the codebase,
-- add tests that compare dense vs sparse tau-mode lambdas on small Laplacians,
+- add tests that compare dense vs sparse taumode lambdas on small Laplacians,
 - and run a profiling micro-benchmark to see where the crossover point is (T vs nnz vs D) on your target hardware.
 <span